 You will not get an increase for a qualified adult if your spouse, civil partner or cohabitant:

-- gets a social welfare payment in their own right (except Disablement Benefit, Bereavement or Funeral Grant, Guardian’s Payment (Contributory), Guardian’s Payment (Non-Contributory), Child Benefit or Supplementary Welfare Allowance),
+- gets a social welfare payment in their own right (except Disablement Benefit, Funeral Grant, Guardian's Payment (Contributory), Guardian's Payment (Non-Contributory), Child Benefit or Supplementary Welfare Allowance), or

-- takes part in a full-time FÁS training course,
+- takes part in a full-time Solas (formally know as FÁS) training course, or

-- gets a training allowance for a Vocational Training Opportunities (VTOS) scheme.
+- gets a training allowance for a Vocational Training Opportunities (votos) scheme.

 Who is a qualified child?